How Car Salespeople Figure Out Your Value to Them

 The importance of CLV is rising as customer acquisition costs seem to increase daily.
 With it, organizations can make informed decisions on product pricing and development, marketing budget, sales, and more.
 The fact that tech companies can pay $134 in advertisement cost for a one-time transaction has attested to the usefulness of CLV as the next most important metric for businesses to survive.

 The Challenges of Calculating CLV

 But, CLV computation is difficult.
 That’s because of the complex information needed to calculate the perfect CLV.
 Lifetime Value needs data like amount spent by customers and the frequency and duration of their purchases.
 Hence, it cannot be calculated for prospective customers nor a one-time transaction.

 Consider the figure below where both the first and second customer has the same number of purchases but their lifetime value is different because one customer has stopped spending and the other is still likely to spend in the future.

-In order to accurately predict LTV, businesses must have at hand;
+In order to accurately predict CLV, businesses must have the following at hand: